avastamin/javascript_jasmine/README.md

-# javascript BDD using Jasmine
+# Javascript Behavior driven development(BDD) using Jasmine
-This is a sample javascript project to make Behavior driven development(BDD) more easy and run test on file save.
-Here I uses [Jasmine][1]
+This is a sample javascript BDD project using [Jasmine][1]

 ### How to run this:
 1. Download source code or clone the repository